-An interactive version of this map showing Jobseeker's Allowance proportions by local authority over time is available on our website.
-This map also shows Jobseeker's Allowance proportions for males, females, 18 to 24 year olds and those claiming over 12 months.
+An interactive version of this map showing Jobseeker's Allowance proportions by local authority over time is available.
+It shows Jobseeker's Allowance proportions for males, females, 18 to 24 year olds and those claiming for over 12 months.

 Job densities (first published on 17 April 2015)